 What’s the difference?
 To become a Broker in the state of Oregon, applicants complete 150+ hours of training, which covers everything from real estate law and finance to property management and negotiation skills.
+Read our comprehensive guide on getting your Oregon real estate broker’s license here.
 Once licensed they must also keep up with continuing education.
 Only Brokers can then become REALTORS.
 The vast majority of Brokers in Oregon are REALTORS.

 A REALTOR® is anyone who’s a member of the National Association of Realtors, the trade association that governs real estate agent education and employs the branded, all-caps title for its members.

 That title is important because it separates the professionals from the rest of the herd, requiring members to adhere to a strict Code of Ethics.

 In Portland, Brokers who are REALTORS® are a part of either the Portland Metropolitan Association of Realtors (PMAR) or the East Metro Association of Realtors (EMAR), which by default makes them part of both the state of Oregon Association of Realtors (OAR) and the overarching National Association of Realtors.
 There are roughly 7,000 REALTORS® in the Portland area at last count — Brokers and Principal Brokers.
 (When this article was first written anyway.
 Go here to see the current count of Oregon, Portland and U.S. based Realtors.)
 The NAR or National Association of REALTORS works hard to promote home-ownership across the country and provides education and support to all its members.